Shell integration in the Windows Terminal

 How you enable these marks in your shell varies from shell to shell.
 Below are tutorials for CMD and PowerShell.

-PowerShell (pwsh.exe
+PowerShell (pwsh.exe)

 If you’ve never changed your PowerShell prompt before, you should check out about_Prompts first.

-to make sure we tell the Terminal about the CWD, and mark up the prompt with the appropriate marks.
-PowerShell also lets us include the error code from the previous command in the 133;D
+We’ll need to edit your prompt to make sure we tell the Terminal about the CWD, and mark up the prompt with the appropriate marks.
+PowerShell also lets us include the error code from the previous command in the 133;D sequence, which will let the terminal automatically colorize the mark based if the command succeeded or failed.

 Code: